VMironiuk/scripts/README.md

 # Collection of some useful bash scripts.

 ### Presently the list of scripts contains:
-* ffmpeg-install: script for compiling and installing fresh ffmpeg (for deb-based distributions now);
+* ffmpeg-install: script for compiling and installing fresh ffmpeg (for deb-based distributions now, tested on Debian 9 and Ubuntu 16.04);
+* linux-post-install: script which performs Linux post-installation steps (for deb-based distributions now, tested on Debian 9 and Ubuntu 16.04);

 ### Where to place scripts and how to set up environment?
 1. Create a folder using ```mkdir $HOME/bin```;